CharlesWiltgen/how-to-podcast/skype.md

 ### With software

-When recording with software you have two options: Skype plug-ins and OS-level recorders.
+When recording with a computer there are two kinds of options: **Skype plug-ins** and **OS-level recorders**.

+Skype plug-ins

-A benefit of OS-level recorders is that (1) they work with more anything, and (2) they eliminate the possibility of a version mismatch between Skype and the plug-in.
+OS-level recorders is that (1) they work with more anything, and (2) they eliminate the possibility of a version mismatch between Skype and the plug-in.

 #### Skype plug-ins \(Mac\)

 * **[Ecamm Call Recorder for Skype](http://www.ecamm.com/mac/callrecorder/)** \(Mac, $30\) — This Skype plug-in can record your own microphone input and the output of your Skype call as separate tracks in a single QuickTime movie.
 An included utility allows you to split that file into separate files for each track, and convert them to other formats.

-* **[Soundflower](https://github.com/mattingalls/Soundflower)** \(Mac, free!\) — This open source software allows apps to send audio to other apps. \(A pre-built installer is available at the top of the description.\) For example, you can use Soundflower to send Skype output to apps like QuickTime Player, Audacity, etc. for recording.

-* **[Audio Hijack](https://www.rogueamoeba.com/audiohijack/)** \(Mac, $49, records for 10 minutes without a serial number) — It does Skype recording and a *lot* more, and as such it’s a crucial tool for many podcasters.
-Rogue Amoeba is a great developer and has been making great, award-winning audio software for the Mac since 2002.

 #### Skype plug-ins (Windows)